 Student Service Project of the Year: Recognizes an outstanding service project for its approach in bettering the community and for encouraging Stetson students, faculty, and staff to do the same.
 This award will be presented to the creators or managers of the service event for their tireless work in making the event so successful.

-This project has benefitted an incredible amount of children in an area where Stetson had not ventured before.The project benefits students in the Pierson community and gives them an outlet for their talent and energy.
+This project has benefited an incredible amount of children in an area where Stetson had not ventured before.The project benefits students in the Pierson community and gives them an outlet for their talent and energy.
 This outlet is sports and it has brought a whole community closer together.
 This program has also served to shed light on many of the issues that Mexican American families face in Pierson and allowed Stetson students to dream about how they can help cultivate change.